forntoh/LcdMenu/docs/source/overview/items/submenu.rst

 You can create multiple levels of sub-menus by nesting sub-menu items within other sub-menu screens.

+After a sub-menu screen is created, you can add items to it using :cpp:func:`MenuScreen::addItem` or remove items using :cpp:func:`MenuScreen::removeItem` on runtime.
+This allows you to dynamically update the sub-menu items based on user input or other conditions, an example of this can be a settings menu where the user can choose a
+WiFi network to connect to, and the list of available networks is updated based on the scan results.
+See the :doc:`dynamic menu example </reference/samples/DynamicMenu>` for more information.

 Find more information about the sub-menu item in the :cpp:class:`API reference <ItemSubMenu>`.